-About age two, a toddler's brain has developed enough for them to realize that they are a separate person from their parents and caregivers.
+About age 2, a toddler’s brain has developed enough for them to realize that they are a separate person from their parents and caregivers.
 With this awareness, they have a sense of control that enables them to become more independent.
 One way toddlers express their newfound independence and control is through choices (like insisting on the blue cup, not the purple one).
 Your phone scratches both these itches at the same—they can be autonomous when they are on your phone while making their own decisions about what they see and interact with.

 Plus, around the same time, a toddler’s attention span has expanded, allowing them to stay still long enough to focus on a bigger variety of activities for a longer period of time—about 3 to 5 minutes per year of their age.
 This ability to focus and pay attention makes them enjoy watching the same thing over and over again until they really understand it.
 Since it can be hard to learn so many things every day, repetition can also contribute to their sense of security because they are able to predict (control) their world, which is comforting.

 But is your toddler on your phone too much?
 Time limits can be debated.
 The American Academy of Pediatrics (AAP) recommends one hour per day of high-quality content for kids aged 2 to 5.
 But in another study on-screen use from the UK’s National Survey of Children’s Health, researchers found that their wellbeing—caregiver attachment, resilience, curiosity, and mood—was not negatively affected by the amount of phone use.
 This means that the 1-hour limit is meant to be a guideline for most families on most days, but not an ironclad rule—especially during times like these.

 Here are a few things to keep in mind so you can worry less, mama:

 - Make sure what your toddler is looking at on your phone aligns with their current interests, abilities and skills.